-- Students must meet ALL of the following criteria: - Provide a CRC/Immunization disclaimer (form provided by the college); and - Alberta high school diploma or equivalent\ verified by transcript or DAR (\from an English language institution).
+- Provide a CRC/Immunization disclaimer (form provided by the college); and - Alberta high school diploma or equivalent verified by transcript or DAR (from an English language institution).

-- Provide a CRC/Immunization disclaimer (form provided by the college); - Be at least 18 years of age prior to admission (19 for out of province); and - Successful completion of the CDI College Admissions Test. - \Manitoba applicants must also have been out of school for one year in addition to the above
+- Provide a CRC/Immunization disclaimer (form provided by the college); - Be at least 18 years of age prior to admission (19 for out of province); and - Successful completion of the CDI College Admissions Test. - Manitoba applicants must also have been out of school for one year in addition to the above